 Business, Free Enterprise and Constitutional Issues; Pro-Life and Pro Second Amendment.
 Susan Lynn is a member of the Tennessee General Assembly.
-She serves as Chairman of the Consumer and Human Resources subcommittee and on the Finance Ways and Means Committee.
+She serves as Chairman of the Consumer and Human Resources subcommittee, a member of the Finance Ways and Means Committee and the Ethics Committee.
 She holds a BS in economics and a minor in history.

 Last week in the House there was a huge tiff over TIF financing (TIF stands for Tax Increment Financing).

 This tiff made me dig into my archive of government principles that I have collected over the years from great thinkers such as Cicero, Adam Smith and others.